CoderDojo-Content/Advanced-HTML-CSS/en/clickable-cards.md

 1. Here's a technique you could use to make a photo gallery, or a portfolio page showing off all of your projects: little **preview cards**. ![](assets/previewCard_800_214.png)

 2. Add the following HTML code to your website, anywhere you like.
 I'm doing mine on index.html.
+You can change the picture and text to suit your own preview cards.
+I'm going to do a bunch of highlights of the tourist attractions in Ireland.
    ```html
         <article class="card">
             <img src="monkey-2223271_640.jpg" class="smallPics">